Cristina Flutur: Film

 In 2011 Cristina Flutur was called for an audition for a part in the new feature by the Romanian Golden Palm winner, Cristian Mungiu.
 After a few screen tests, she was offered one of the main roles, that of a troubled girl brought up in an orphanage, Alina Ringhis.

-Acclaimed both by the critics and by the audience for her impeccable, most authentic, powerful and touching performance, she won the Best Actress Award at the Cannes Film Festival in 2012.
+Acclaimed both by the critics and by the audience for her impeccable performance, she won the Best Actress Award at the Cannes Film Festival in 2012.

 One year later, in 2013, Cristina Flutur started her first project in a foreign language, performing in French the role of Cristina Boico in the TV mini-series "Resistance".
 Cristina Boico was a Romanian Jewish woman who fought for the French Resistance during the Second World War.
 Produced by Alain Goldman, the producer of "La mome", the mini-series casts also Fanny Ardant, Richard Berry and Isabelle Nanty.
 It was broadcast in 2014 on TF1 (France) and RTS Un (Switzerland) and in 2015 on More4 (UK), being nominated in 2015 for Best TV movie at the Globes de Cristal Award.

 In 2014 she started shooting for her first feature film in English, "Grain".
 The film is directed by the Turkish director Semih Kaplanoglu and it had its premiere in 2017 at the Sarajevo Film Festival.
 Later that year it won the Grand Prix at Tokyo International Film Festival.